A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance: Estimation of genetic covariance and construction of confidence interval

 \subsection{Fitting the working models}

-To estimate the genetic covariance, we consider fitting potentially mis-specified GLMs to the two outcomes.
-The fitted models are also known as working models.
-GLMs provide a wide class of models for different types of response variables.
-Examples include linear regression for continuous outcomes, logistic regression for binary outcomes, and multinomial logistic regression for multinomial outcomes \citep{nelder1972generalized}.
+To estimate the genetic covariance, we consider fitting potentially mis-specified GLMs to the two traits \citep{nelder1972generalized}.
+The fitted models are treated as working models.
 In GLMs with canonical link functions, the regression coefficients $\beta$ and $\gamma$ are defined as the minimizer of the population negative log-likelihood functions, i.e.,